fred-corp/FlipperZero-JTAG-SWD-SPI-breakout/README.md

 - [UART Terminal](https://lab.flipper.net/apps/uart_terminal) (UART)
 - [ESP Flasher](https://lab.flipper.net/apps/esp_flasher) (UART)

+> **Note** :
+Not all JTAG signals are used by the Flipper Zero apps, but the board can also be used to convert from a 20-pin ARM JTAG connector from another programmer to 10 or 6 pin headers.
+It can also be used as a SWD interface with the Flipper Zero as a target, by bridging the TCK and TMS signals to GPIO 10 and GPIO 12 via their corresponding solder jumpers.
+This enables programming/debugging the Flipper Zero itself with an external programmer.

 ### Pin selection

 Depending on the app's requirements, some signals can be connected to different GPIO pins of the Flipper Zero using solder jumpers (see assembly instructions/schematics) :